cert-manager/website/content/en/docs/contributing/building.md

 		//build:server-images
 ```

-`--stamp` enabled reproducable builds while `--platforms` defines which images to build, in this example for AMD64 Linux.
+`--stamp` enables reproducible builds while `--platforms` defines which images to build, in this example for AMD64 Linux.

 ## Testing the project

-cert-manager got 3 kinds of tests, each one has their own way to invoke them to give you granular control
+cert-manager has 3 kinds of tests, which can each be invoked separately to give you granular control.

-* Unit tests: you can use `go test` (or your IDE) here, if Bazel using for example `bazel test //pkg/acme/...` for all tests in the ACME package
+* Unit tests: you can either use `go test` (or your IDE) here, or Bazel.
+For example `bazel test //pkg/acme/...` runs all tests in the ACME package
-* Integration tests: `bazel test //test/integration/...` this will run all integration tests against a Bazel operated `kube-apiserver`
+* Integration tests: `bazel test //test/integration/...` will run all integration tests against a Bazel operated `kube-apiserver`
 * End-to-end tests: see the [e2e documentation](../e2e/)

-> **TIP**: `...` is a recursive lookup in Bazel, it will run al tests in all subfolders when set, it is also the easiest way to invoke them.
+> **TIP**: `...` is a recursive lookup in Bazel, it will run all tests in all subfolders when set, it is also the easiest way to invoke them.

 ## But...
 I like Makefiles more

 We got you covered!
 The root of the repo has a `Makefile` which you can use for quick actions.
 Which will use Bazel in the backgroud.
-We reccomend [looking at the file](https://github.com/jetstack/cert-manager/blob/master/Makefile) to learn all possible options.
+We recommend [looking at the file](https://github.com/jetstack/cert-manager/blob/master/Makefile) to learn all possible options.